Battle of Siddim

-The Battle of the Vale of Siddim, also often called the War of Nine Kings or the Slaughter of Chedorlaomer, is an event reported in the Hebrew Bible's Book of Genesis, which occurred in the days of Abram and Lot.
-The Vale of Siddim was the battleground for the cities of the Jordan River plain revolting against Mesopotamian rule.
+The Battle of the Vale of Siddim, also often called the War of Nine Kings or the Slaughter of Chedorlaomer, is an event reported in the Hebrew Bible's Book of Genesis, portrayed as taking place during the days of Abram and Lot.
+The Vale of Siddim was the battleground for the cities of the Jordan River plain which had rebelled against Mesopotamian rule.

 Whether this event occurred in history has been disputed by scholars.
 According to Ronald Hendel, "The current consensus is that there is little or no historical memory of pre-Israelite events in Genesis."
-Regardless, it is the first occasion the Bible records following Noah's Flood where man's blood is spilled by his fellow man.

 Background

-The Book of Genesis explains that during the days of Lot, the vale of Siddim was a river valley where the Battle of Siddim occurred between four Mesopotamian armies and five cities of the Jordan plain.
-According to the biblical account, before the destruction of Sodom and Gomorrah, the Elamite King Chedorlaomer had subdued the tribes and cities surrounding the Jordan River plain.
-After 13 years, four kings of the cities of the Jordan plain revolted against Chedorlaomer's rule.
-In response, Chedorlaomer and three other kings started a campaign against King Bera of Sodom and four other allied kings.
+The Book of Genesis explains that during the days of Lot, the Vale of Siddim was a river valley where the Battle of Siddim occurred between four Mesopotamian armies and five cities of the Jordan plain.
+According to the biblical account, before the destruction of Sodom and Gomorrah, the Elamite King Chedorlaomer and three allied kings had subdued the tribes and cities surrounding the Jordan River plain:

+Chedorlaomer and the kings who were with him came and subdued the Rephaim in Ashteroth-karnaim, the Zuzim in Ham, the Emim in Shaveh-kiriathaim, and the Horites in the hill country of Seir as far as El-paran on the edge of the wilderness; then they turned back and came to En-mishpat (that is, Kadesh), and subdued all the country of the Amalekites, and also the Amorites who lived in Hazazon-tamar.

+After 12 years of service to Chedorlaomer, four kings of the cities of the Jordan plain revolted against his rule.
+In response, after two further years, Chedorlaomer and three other kings started a campaign against King Bera of Sodom and four other allied kings.